Does love lift us up where we belong? Or is it a kind of madness? In this week's class, we plunge into Plato's Symposium and Phaedrus to find out.

 When we are in love, the world takes on a different, more giddying perspective.
 But shifts in perspective are tricky things.
 When we are loved-up and out of our right minds, are we at last seeing the world clearly?
 Or have we descended into a kind of madness?

-In this week's lesson, we're going to be exploring love, transcendence, and madness in Plato's dialogues.
+In this week's article, we're going to be exploring love, transcendence, and madness in Plato's dialogues.
 We're going to see what the priestess and philosopher Diotima has to say about the transcendent path of love in Plato's Symposium.
 And we're going to see how in the Phaedrus, Socrates argues that love sends us mad—while also making the case that sometimes a spot of madness is just what we need.

 But we're going to start with the experience of finding ourselves suddenly smitten, caught somewhere between madness and transcendence, just when we least expect it.